 Filling

-- Preheat oven to 375F.
+- Preheat the oven to 375ºF.

 - In a large dutch oven, melt the butter over medium heat.
-Add the mushrooms, onion, and celery, and sprinkle with salt and pepper.
+Add the mushrooms, red pepper, onion, and celery, and sprinkle with salt and pepper.
 Cook until the vegetables are tender, about 5 minutes.

 - Stir in the garlic and sage and cook until fragrant, about 1 more minute.
 Stir in the broth, whipping cream, bay leaves and bring to a simmer.
 Whisk in the glucomannan, if using.